nickdademo/py_win_unc/index.md

 Disconnects the UNC path.
 If the command fails, this will raise a `ShellCommandError`.

-### is_connected
+### is_connected {#UncDirectoryConnection_is_connected}

 {% highlight python %}
 is_connected()
 {% endhighlight %}

-Returns `True` if the system registers this `UncDirectoryConnection` as connected.
-A UNC path is considered connected if the system reports its status as either `OK` or `Disconnected`.
+Returns `True` if the system registers this `UncDirectoryConnection` as connected or `False` otherwise.
+A UNC path is considered connected when the system reports its status as either `OK` or `Disconnected`.

-In the context of the system, a status of `Disconnected` means that the UNC path's connection has been authorized and connected, but it is temporarily disconnected.
+In the context of the system, a status of `Disconnected` means that the UNC path's connection has been authorized and established but it is temporarily disconnected (probably because it has been idle for some period of time).

 To refresh the connection of a `Disconnected` UNC path, you can usually just perform some trivial task with the directory.
 For example, you could query its contents like this: